Tom Brady authors record 44th comeback as Bucs stun Saints - NewsBreak

 On the first possession of the game, Brady marched the Bucs 72 yards in 16 plays and Ryan Succop kicked a 21-yard field for a lead that held up through the end of the first quarter.

-After punting on their first two possessions, the Saints drove 80 yards on their third possession.
-Dalton threw a 30-yard touchdown pass to Taysom Hill, giving New Orleans a 7-3 advantage.
+After punting on their first two possessions the Saints drove 80 yards on their third possession.
+Dalton threw a 30-yard touchdown pass to Taysom Hill, giving New Orleans a 7-3.

 Those were the first points for the Saints in six quarters after a 13-0 loss at San Francisco last week ended a streak of 332 games without being shut out.